kaylah176/Project_2/README.md

 Feature Preprocessing
 This section is a thorough examination of the dataset, employing statistical analyses, and visualizations to uncover the relationship with genre and streams.

-## 4.1
+## Section:4
-First off changing the categorical features to numbers by using dummies for our final data output.
-Doing this will allow us to change categorical features using dummies
+First off we changed the categorical features to numbers by using dummies for our final data output.
+When Undersampling the minorty class we used Clustering as a way to identify and seperate groups onto a smaller dataset with two or more variable quantities.

-Final data all numbers
+## Section:5
+In this section we used Random Forest in order to find an algorithm within our new data set in order to find a connection between the number of steams and features.
+Hence, why we chose this machine learning because it give us the most accurate and precise results.

+## Section:6

+## Section:7

+## Section:8

+## Section:9

 ## Conclusion
 The last 3 classes has stronger correlation with genre based on factors